oreshinya/my-purescript-packages/README.md

 ### [purescript-identy](https://github.com/oreshinya/purescript-identy)

-An opinionated UI state management utilities for purescript-freedom.
+An opinionated UI state management utilities.

 If you want to manage complex application state, it may help you.